Last Updated on September 2, 2023 by Joanne Harper

-Hermit crabs will eat plant life, fruit, abandoned food, and insects.
-If you choose to supplement your hermit crab’s diet with bugs, then you should get pre-killed and frozen invertebrates.
+Hermit crabs are omnivorous animals, eating vegetables, fruit, nuts, meat, and fish.
+If you supplement a hermit crab’s diet with insects, offer pre-killed and frozen bugs.

-Insects can provide various tastes, but most hermit crabs prefer to consume fruits or plants.
-Bugs are fine as a snack, but they should not be relied upon as a sole source of nourishment.
+Insects have various tastes, but most hermit crabs prefer to eat fruit and plants.
+Bugs are okay as an occasional snack, but they’re not a primary source of nourishment.

 Can Hermit Crabs Eat Insects?

 Certain criteria apply to feeding insects to hermit crabs.
-You may find countless bugs in a tank, and it is OK for hermit crabs to eat them.
-They are usually too small to sustain a hermit crab for long, though.
+You may find countless bugs in a tank, and it’s okay for hermit crabs to eat them.
+However, they’re usually too small to sustain a hermit crab long-term.

 Insects in a Hermit Crab Tank

-In fact, the presence of booklice in an aquarium could be considered positive.
-These bugs love to eat fungi and mold.
-This may protect your hermit crabs from potential toxins.
-Booklice are not aggressive insects.
+The presence of booklice in an aquarium could be considered positive because they eat fungi and mold.
+Also, booklice aren’t aggressive insects.

-While scorpions are dangerous arachnids, the book scorpion is harmless to hermit crabs.
-This tiny bug is known as the pseudoscorpion as it has no tail.
+The book Scorpion (Chelifer cancroides) is harmless to hermit crabs.
+This tiny bug is known as the pseudoscorpion because it has no tail.

-Book scorpions are drawn to the warmth of the hermit crabs’ enclosure.
-They will hide and hibernate in cold climates.
-They’ll often conceal themselves in the sand or substrate.
+Book scorpions are drawn to the warmth of hermit crabs’ enclosure.
+They’ll hide and hibernate in cold climates, concealing themselves in the substrate.

-Book scorpions can be an invaluable addition to a hermit crabs’ habitat.
-They feed on small pests, such as mites, that may irritate hermit crabs.
+Book scorpions can be an invaluable addition to the hermit crabs’ habitat because they feed on small pests, such as mites, that may infest and irritate them.

 Centipedes and Millipedes

-You’re most likely to invite centipedes and millipedes into an aquarium through mossy plants.
-They are so small that they will not hurt a hermit crab and may make a light snack.
+You’ll likely invite centipedes (Scutigera coleoptrata) and millipedes (Diplopoda) into a tank with mossy plants.
+They’re so small they won’t harm hermit crabs and may make a light snack.

-If left alone, centipedes and millipedes will also rid an aquarium of decaying plant matter.
-Like many small bugs, this can be a mutually beneficial relationship.
+If left alone, centipedes and millipedes will rid an aquarium of decaying plant matter.
+Like many small bugs, this can provide a mutually beneficial relationship.

-Hermit crabs eat fresh fruit but sometimes lose their appetite.
-This may attract fruit flies.
-Do not be surprised if you find these bugs in an aquarium.
+Hermit crabs eat fresh fruit but sometimes lose their appetite, which attracts fruit flies (Drosophila melanogaster).
+Don’t be surprised if you find flies in a tank.

-Flies will not harm hermit crabs but can be a nuisance.
-They may also hatch maggots and can crawl into the shell of hermit crabs.
-While hermit crabs can and will eat maggots, they do not make a sanitary snack.
+Flies can be a nuisance because they hatch maggots that can crawl into the shells of hermit crabs.
+While hermit crabs eat maggots, they’re not a sanitary snack due to their habits.

-Fungus gnats are common in a hermit crab’s habitat.
-These tiny bugs do not attack crustaceans.
-That does not mean that gnats should be left alone as they will multiply quickly.
-As a result, every time you open the enclosure, they will escape and swarm.
+Fungus gnats (sciarid flies) don’t attack hermit crabs.
+However, that doesn’t mean gnats should be left alone, as they’ll multiply quickly.
+As a result, each time you open the tank, they’ll escape and swarm.

-While gnats eat rotting plant matter, other bugs also do so without causing a problem.
-Apply sticky tape to the top of your aquarium as this will trap the gnats without placing your hermit crabs at risk.
+While gnats eat rotting plant matter, other bugs do so without causing a problem.
+Apply sticky tape to the top of the tank to trap the gnats without placing any hermit crabs at risk.

-Some mites will avoid hermit crabs and stick to food and substrate.
-This is less harmful but not beneficial.
-A mite infestation should be removed by cleaning and clearing out the habitat.
+Some mites avoid hermit crabs, preferring food and substrate.
+This is less harmful but not beneficial, so a mite infestation should be removed by deep cleaning the tank.

-The best way to get rid of mites is a deep clean.
-Temporarily rehouse your hermit crab and empty the aquarium.
-Clean it from top to bottom and boil any decorations in ion water.
-Also, replace the substrate.
+Temporarily rehouse your hermit crab and empty the tank.
+Clean the tank from top to bottom, boil any decorations in ion water, and completely replace the substrate.

-Spiders, except venomous breeds, should not harm hermit crabs.
-Usually, spiders and hermit crabs will coexist.
-In fact, spiders may prey on other small bugs in the enclosure.
-This can be helpful for population control.
+Spiders, except venomous breeds, won’t harm hermit crabs.
+Usually, spiders and hermit crabs coexist.
+Spiders may prey on other small bugs in the enclosure, which can assist with population control.

-The only thing to be wary of with spiders is their predilection for spinning webs.
-Hermit crabs can become trapped in these and grow stressed.
+The only thing to be wary of with spiders is their predilection for spinning webs because hermit crabs can become trapped and grow stressed.

-Springtails are arguably the oldest insect species of all, dating a minimum of 400 million years.
-They are tiny, reaching just 1/8 of an inch.
-They are common guests in a hermit crab’s enclosure as they love humidity.
+Springtails (Collembola) are among the oldest insect species, dating back 400 million years.
+They’re tiny, reaching 1⁄8 of an inch.
+They’re common guests in a hermit crab’s enclosure as they like humidity.

-Springtails are helpful for cleaning a hermit crab’s cage.
-They eat waste, leftover food, and decaying plants.
+Springtails clean a hermit crab’s tank, eating waste, leftover food, and decaying plant matter.

-Woodlice may enter an aquarium through wooden logs and similar hiding places.
-The warm and humid environment helps woodlice flourish.
+Woodlice (Oniscus asellus) may enter a tank through wooden logs, branches, and similar hiding places.
+The warm and humid environment enables woodlice to flourish.

-Woodlice should be welcomed into a hermit crab’s habitat.
-They will not harm hermit crabs in any way and can provide sustenance.
+Woodlice should be welcomed into a hermit crab’s tank.
+They won’t harm hermit crabs and can provide sustenance.
 More importantly, woodlice devour decaying plants.

-Many owners of exotic pets, such as lizards, invite woodlice into a terrarium.
-They are nature’s cleaners, ridding a habitat of old, unwanted plant life.
+Many owners of exotic pets invite woodlice into a tank.
+They’re nature’s cleaners, ridding a habitat of old, unwanted plant life.
 If you find woodlice in your enclosure, leave them be.

 What Kind of Insects Can Hermit Crabs Eat?

-Most insects, arachnids, and crustaceans will prey upon each other.
-A hermit crabs’ habitat can become its own tiny ecosystem.
+Most insects, arachnids, and crustaceans prey upon each other, meaning the tank can become a tiny ecosystem.

-You may wish to offer your hermit crabs other bugs to eat, but this is matter of personal preference.
-Hermit crabs do not need insects to flourish.
-All the same, bugs and other invertebrates can offer variety in their diet.
+You may wish to offer your hermit crabs other bugs to eat, but this comes down to preference.
+Hermit crabs don’t need insects to flourish.
+All the same, bugs and other invertebrates can provide dietary diversity.

-With this in mind, you may wish to purchase insects for feeding.
-These can be obtained from an exotic pet store.
-Avoid feeding hermit crabs bugs from your yard as they may carry diseases.
+So, you may purchase insects for feeding from exotic pet stores.
+Avoid feeding hermit crabs bugs from your yard as they may be coated in pesticides or carry diseases.

 Do Hermit Crabs Eat Mealworms?

-Mealworms are the larval incarnation of the mealworm beetle.
-Mealworms are a common snack for many animals.
+Mealworms (Tenebrio molitor) are the larval incarnation of the mealworm beetle.

-Hermit crabs will enjoy eating mealworms as they provide a balance of taste, protein, and calcium.
-Drop the mealworms into a bowl, whole or chopped.
+Hermit crabs enjoy eating mealworms because they provide taste, protein, and calcium.
+Put some mealworms into a bowl, whole or chopped.

 Do Hermit Crabs Eat Crickets?

-Hermit crabs will enjoy crunching through the tough exoskeleton of crickets but must only be fed frozen and pre-killed crickets.
+Hermit crabs will enjoy crunching through the tough exoskeleton of crickets (Grylloidea), but they must only be fed frozen (thawed) pre-killed crickets.

 Do Hermit Crabs Eat Earthworms?

-Another danger of live earthworms is their propensity for digging.
 Earthworms may dig into the substrate, ruining any tunnels made by hermit crabs.
-Your hermit crab will also need to compete for space under the substrate, causing avoidable distress.
+Also, hermit crabs must compete for space under the substrate, causing avoidable distress.

 Benefits of Feeding Insects to Hermit Crabs

 Bugs can clean a habitat and keep it sanitary.
-They will not do this single-handedly, but they’ll certainly help with cleanliness.
+They won’t do this single-handedly but certainly assist with cleanliness.
 Spot cleaning will become less troublesome with assistance from insects.

-Insects and invertebrates provide protein in the diet.
-They will also remind hermit crabs of their natural environment.
-Perhaps most importantly, they provide additional nourishment and dietary diversity.
+Insects and invertebrates provide protein while reminding hermit crabs of their natural environment.
+Perhaps most importantly, they’ll offer additional nourishment and dietary diversity.

 Risks of Feeding Insects to Hermit Crabs

-There should be no risk of feeding shop-bought, pre-killed insects to hermit crabs.
-These bugs will not fight back and will be tested for safety.
-The only real hazard is rotting, so uneaten food should be removed within 24 hours.
+There should be no risk of feeding shop-bought, pre-killed insects to hermit crabs, as these bugs can’t fight back and will be tested for safety.
+The only real hazard is rotting, so uneaten bugs should be removed within 24 hours.

-Live insects are riskier.
+Live insects carry risk.
 Hermit crabs prefer not to hunt and subdue prey.
-As scavengers, making hermit crabs work for a meal may cause distress.
-They may hurt hermit crabs by fighting for their life.
+Making hermit crabs work for a meal may cause physical harm or distress.

 This can unbalance the ecosystem of the hermit crabs’ habitat.
-Larger bugs, like crickets, may prey on many smaller insects.
-This will impact the cleaning potential.
-What’s more, the larger insects may multiply in number and become the dominant species in the tank.
+Larger bugs, like crickets, may prey on smaller insects.
+Also, larger insects may multiply and become the dominant species in the tank.

-Hermit crabs can eat insects.
-In fact, wild hermit crabs will frequently do so.
-Insects are not a hermit crab’s first choice of food, but can supplement nutrition.
-Focus more on feeding hermit crabs fresh fruit and vegetables.
+Hermit crabs can eat insects, and wild hermit crabs frequently do so.
+Insects aren’t a hermit crab’s first food choice, but they can supplement their basic nutritional requirements.